near/docs/docs/develop/contracts/debug-locally.md

 curl https://rpc.testnet.near.org -H 'Content-Type: application/json' -d '{"jsonrpc":"2.0", "id":1, "method":"query", "params":{"request_type":"view_code","block_id": block-height-or-hash,"account_id":"contract-account"}}'
 ```

-You can also replace the url to `https://rpc.mainnet.near.org` to fetch code from mainnet.
+You can also replace the url to `https://rpc.mainnet.near.org` to fetch code from `mainnet`.
 This is same for all following RPC requests in this article.

 For contract state, there's a few ways of getting it.
 If your contract state is less than 50Kib, you can fetch it with `query` RPC: